kushalyellamraju-TW/profile-portfolio/API documentation sample.md

-# API Documentation for creating an order using Product ID
+# API documentation for creating an order using Product ID
-The following code snippet is used for creating documentation.<br>
+The following code snippet is used for creating API documentation.<br>
 ```{
   "customer_id": "string",
   "items": [